AchintaSharma/AchintaSharma/README.md

-- 👋 Hi, I’m @AchintaSharma
+- 👋 Hi, I’m Achinta Sharma
 - 👀 I’m pursuing Full Stack Development (MERN).
 I’m looking to collaborate on MERN based projects
 - 🌱 I mostly work in Javascript but also with Python for my Raspberry Pi IoT projects.
 - 💞️ I am a quick learner, tech enthusiast and readily willing to learn new skills and upgrade myself as a developer.